openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 ![10](img/tour1-screen17.png)

 ### Completing a tour
-The final screen of the tour will show users the completed tasks and give them the option to go back or go to the Guided Tours page.
+The final screen of the tour will show users the completed tasks and give them the option to exit the tour, go back, or go to the Guided Tours page.
 In the case of this tour, there will also be a link to start the second tour.
-The link should redirect users to the Guided Tours page with the tour panel open and loaded to the second tour's introductory screen.
+The link should open the second tour's introductory screen.

 ![11](img/tour1-screen18.png)

 ## Tour 2: Serverless Applications
+**Reminder**: The content of the tour will not be detailed here.
+Content copy can be found [here](https://docs.google.com/document/d/1qEBDNZYaKF4TDogJLYUqX-8xHCmPCKdaHfKLxMlnZQs/edit?usp=sharing), where it will be reviewed and updated as needed.

 The second tour walks users through deploying a Serverless application.
 The following shows an example screen from the Serverless Applications tour.

 ![12](img/tour2-screen1.png)